Lux Build Guide by AngelPants

 Early game is all about controlling Dragon.
 One of the most wonderful things about Lux is the fact that she can snipe Dragon and effectively steal it for your team!
 Your team will love you for it, and your enemies will hate you.
-It works best if you have a or placed that grants you vision of dragon.
-You can make do with your as a scouting tool by throwing it into Dragon's cove, but you have to be much more precise.
+It works best if you have a Sight Ward or placed that grants you vision of dragon.
+You can also use your as a scouting tool by throwing it into Dragon's cove.

 Once you have your Tier 2 boots, it's time to start helping out your other lanes whenever you can by pushing your creepwave to the enemy tower with your . turns Lux into an excellent roamer, and you can oftentimes make it to top or bottom lane before anyone on the enemy team realizes you've even left.
 This creates excellent ganking opportunities.

-Good teams will have on parts of the river.
+Good teams will have Sight Ward on parts of the river.
 Let's take a look at the best possible routes for ganking, from both sides.